mdchia/LeafEye/README.md

  - Select the area you want with the Polygon tool
  - Fill
  - Clear Outside
+ - Selection > Select None (or just click outside the polygon)
+ - Invert (The area of interest should be in black and the areas to ignore in white)
+ - (If your object has a clear background, you can also try using Threshold instead.)
  - Save As ... > Jpeg
  ![Sample of a thermal photo mask](img/sample_mask.jpg)
 - Repeat for each image in dataset to be processed.
 (The pipeline and further statistics will likely take some time to process, so you might want to make a minimal working dataset to test your full analysis pipeline on)